 According to a famous quote often attributed to management pioneer W. Edwards Deming: “Every system is perfectly designed to get the results it gets.”
-This is especially true for your incident management system.
+This is especially true for your incident management software.
 For the sake of this discussion, the term “system” means not only the process itself but also the execution thereof.

 You may have the best incident management process in the world, but it will fall short if you don’t execute it well.